jonhealy1/csc464_assign2/goByzGen/README.md

 What is implied here is not just consensus but consensus on the right plan or the plan as presented by the Commander.
 With a large number of Traitors there can be consensus but the agreement reached will violate the Commander's orders and probably lead to total disaster.

+Note: I am not asking for m, the level of recursion, in the console as in my understanding m is the number of traitors.

 **Example 1:** Let's look at a system with 10 generals.
 According to Lamport this system should be able to handle at most 3 traitors gracefully.
 3m + 1 = 10 ; m = 3

 How many Generals?
 (One will be the Commander):